 The marking pattern for IIFT is also quite different, with differential marking system for different questions along with a common negative marking system of 1/3 of allotted marks.

-One key management entrance exam that was revamped this year was XAT 2017.
+One key management entrance exam that was revamped last year was XAT MBA Entrance exam.
 The Xavier Aptitude Test has undergone significant changes in terms of marking scheme and the test duration.
 XAT has always had its little difference, when compared to CAT or any other MBA entrances.
-In addition to the common subjects like Quantitative Ability, Data Interpretation, Logical Reasoning and Verbal Ability; candidates will also have to prepare for XAT only sections like General Awareness, Decision making and Essay writing.
-This year the exam is scheduled to take place on 7th January 2018 from 10:00AM to 01:35PM.
+In addition to the common subjects like Quantitative Ability, Data Interpretation, Logical Reasoning and Verbal Ability; candidates will also have to prepare for XAT only sections like General Awareness, Decision-making and Essay writing.
+XAT 2021 is likely to be held in the third week of January 2021.

-Another key change in this year’s XAT exam would be the changed time duration of papers.
-XAT 2016 examination papers would be of 3.5 hours instead of 3 hours as before.
-The time has been divided Paper wise, in which Paper 1 which consists of core sections like Quantitative Ability, English Language & Logical Reasoning and Decision Making will be of 3 hours; whereas Paper 2 which covers sections like Essay Writing and General Awareness will last for 30 minutes.
+XAT 2021 examination papers would be of 3.5 hours instead of 3 hours as before.
+The time has been divided Paper wise, in which Paper 1 which consists of core sections like Quantitative Ability, English Language & Logical Reasoning and Decision Making will be of 3 hours; whereas Paper 2 which General Awareness will last for 30 minutes.

 Decision Making Section